jenkinsci/swarm-plugin/README.md

 [![Jenkins Plugin Installs](https://img.shields.io/jenkins/plugin/i/swarm.svg)](https://plugins.jenkins.io/swarm)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=jenkinsci/swarm-plugin)](https://dependabot.com)

-Swarm enables nodes to auto-discover a nearby Jenkins master and join it automatically, thereby forming an ad-hoc cluster.
-This plugin makes it easier to auto-scale a Jenkins cluster by spinning up and tearing down new nodes, since no manual intervention is required to make them join or leave the cluster.
+Swarm enables nodes to join a nearby Jenkins master, thereby forming an ad-hoc cluster.
+This plugin makes it easier to scale a Jenkins cluster by spinning up and tearing down new nodes.

 This plugin consists of two pieces:

- 1. A self-contained client that discovers a nearby Jenkins (via a UDP broadcast) and joins it.
+ 1. A self-contained client that can join an existing Jenkins master.
  2. A plugin that needs to be installed on Jenkins master to accept Swarm clients.

-With the Swarm client, a person who is willing to contribute some of his computing power to the cluster just needs to run a virtual machine with the Swarm client, and the cluster automatically gets additional agent.
+With the Swarm client, a person who is willing to contribute some of his computing power to the cluster just needs to run a virtual machine with the Swarm client and the cluster gets an additional agent.
 Because the Swarm client is running on a separate VM, there is no need to worry about the builds/tests interfering with the host system or altering its settings unexpectedly.

 ## Usage